cotterapp/cotter-react/README.md

 When the user successfully login or sign up, the `onSuccess` function will receive a response from Cotter that includes the user-entered fields an a JWT token to validate the user successfully verified their email or phone number.
 [Learn more about `onSuccess` function](https://docs.cotter.app/sdk-reference/web/web-sdk-verify-email-phone#step-3-sending-the-payload-to-your-backend-server)

+- **To send successful form submission** following your config in the dashboard, [follow this guide](https://docs.cotter.app/sdk-reference/web/sending-successful-form-submission)

 For example:
 ```javascript